timacdonald/multiformat-response-objects/readme.md

 - HTML: `toHtmlResponse()`
 - XLSX: `toXlsxResponse()`

-### Dependency Method Injection
+### Dependency Injection

-The format method will be called by the container, allowing you to resolve **format specific dependencies** from the container.
+As mentioned previously, the format method will be called by the container, allowing you to resolve **format specific dependencies** from the container.
 As seen in the basic usage example, the html format has no dependencies, however the csv format has a `CsvWriter` dependency.

 ## Default response format

 It is possible to set a default response format, either from the calling controller, or from within the response object itself.
-This default format will be used if the url and the `Accept` header have no set value.
+This default format will be used if the url and the `Accept` header have no set value, or if not matches are found against existing `Accept` types.

-### Setting it in the controller
+### In the controller

 ```php
 class UserController